 This approach may seem smart and straightforward.
 After all, if your child is borrowing money on the premise that it’s worth going into debt for this education, isn’t it acceptable for you to do the same?

 But there are significant differences between borrowing as a student and borrowing as a parent.
 These differences can make the short- and long-term costs of borrowing much greater for parents.
-Knowing the differences can help you make smart decisions about how you and your child should share the cost of their college education.
+Knowing the differences can help you make smart decisions about how you and your child can share the cost of their college education.

 Note: We don't recommend parents ever borrow to pay for their children's education (remember the order of operations to pay for college).
 But, many parents will still do it, so here's what you need to know.

 Direct Parent PLUS Loans